ElGigi/jQueryPane/README.md

 - `hide.pane`: This event fires immediately when close action is detected
 - `hidden.pane`: This event is fired when the pane is completely hidden to the user (animations included)
 - `loading.content.pane`: This event fires immediately when AJAX content start to loading
-- `loaded.content.pane`: This event fires is fired when AJAX content is loaded
+- `loaded.content.pane`: This event is fired when AJAX content is loaded
-- `printed.content.pane`: This event fires is fired when text content of AJAX result is printed
+- `printed.content.pane`: This event is fired when text content of AJAX result is printed
 - `error.content.pane`: This event fires immediately when AJAX error occurred

 ## API